calebwolf1/productivity24/README.md

 - Each email thread passed to this method should contain exactly two emails (incoming and outgoing).
 - Converts each email thread into a Document and inserts it into the vector store index.

+### app.py

+An instance of 'Flask' is created, and a 'KnowledgeBase' object is initialized using 'knowledge_base.py'.

+1. Receive Emails Endpoint
+- Endpoint: /receive-emails
+- Method: POST
+- Description: Accepts a JSON payload with emails, updates the knowledge base using these emails, and returns a confirmation.
+This endpoint is critical for populating the knowledge base with data.

+2. Generate Response Endpoint
+- Endpoint: /generate-response
+- Method: POST
+- Description: Takes an input email from the request and uses the knowledge base to generate a response based on this input.
+This demonstrates how the knowledge base can be queried to provide intelligent responses.

 ### App.js

 Set up navigation routes to allow users to visit and intereact with our website.